tomutm124/2018-fall-msbd5001-individual-proj/README.md

 Brief description of the method used:
 1. Some simple data preprocessing (e.g. change n_classes=2 to n_classes=1 and change n_jobs=-1 to n_jobs=16)

-2. Feature enginnering to get a feature called "e_factor":
+2. Feature enginnering to get a feature called "e_factor": (about the ceiling function, 3 jobs running on 2 cores take similar time as 4 jobs on 2 cores)

 all_data['e_factor'] = (np.ceil(all_data['n_classes'] / all_data['n_jobs'])) * all_data['max_iter'] * all_data['n_features'] * all_data['n_samples']